Strawberry-Team/ucode-connect-Track-FullStack-webster-frontend/README.md

 })
 ```

-# Webster Frontend
+# Flowy Frontend

 ## Image Import Functionality

 ### Adding Images via File -> Open

-Webster Editor now supports adding images as managed elements on the canvas:
+Flowy Editor now supports adding images as managed elements on the canvas:

 #### How to use:
 1. Click the "File" button in the left toolbar